 If you have recently purchased your first kitten, one of the first things you should do is train it to use a litter box.
 Luckily it is not a difficult task, and if you keep reading, we will provide you with a step-by-step guide to do just that.
-We’ll cover the tools you need and alternatives you can use along with the step-by-step tutorial.
-We’ll even provide you with a video so you can see the techniques in action to help you stay better informed.
+We’ll also cover the tools you need and alternatives you can use along with the step-by-step tutorial.

 Do I Need to Hire a Professional?